Synetraa1/Synetraa1/README.md

 # Hello, I'm Nicholas!
-I'm currently a software engineer student, eager to learn more and develop my skills.
+I'm currently a software engineer student from Finland, eager to learn more and develop my skills.

 # Current skills
 - HTML